The Drowning Girl

-The Drowning Girl: A Memoir is a 2012 novel by American writer Caitlín R. Kiernan, set in Providence, Rhode Island.
+The Drowning Girl: A Memoir is a 2012 dark fantasy novel by American writer Caitlín R. Kiernan, set in Providence, Rhode Island.
 The story's protagonist and unreliable narrator, India Morgan Phelps (also known as Imp), has schizophrenia.

 It has been described as an "eerie masterpiece of literary horror and dark fantasy" containing elements of magical realism.
 It has also been described as semi-autobiographical.
 The novel has been translated into a number of languages, including French, German, Polish, Portuguese, Spanish, Romanian, and Turkish.

 Synopsis

 The Drowning Girl follows the story of India Morgan Phelps, an unreliable narrator struggling with hereditary mental illness.

 India states that she has decided to write down the bizarre events that occurred two years ago (the entirety of the novel is written as a fictionalized memoir).
 Early in the novel, she befriends her eventual roommate and lover, a transgender woman named Abalyn Armitage.
 India works at an art supply store, but she is also a painter and a writer.

 One night, India picks up a hitchhiker named Eva Canning, whom she finds stranded and naked on the side of the road, although India is unable to pinpoint whether she met Eva in July or November.
 Eva stays with India only for a short while (much to Abalyn's chagrin) before the mysterious woman takes off on her own, but apparently continues to stalk India.
 This sparks India's obsession with Canning and her past.
 India's obsession eventually causes Abalyn to leave her.